dyninst/dyninst/docs/dyninstAPI/public/BPatch_addressSpace.h.rst

     Remove the snippet associated with the passed handle.
 If the handle is not defined for the process, then deleteSnippet will return false.

-  .. cpp:function:: bool replaceCode(BPatch_point *point, BPatch_snippet *snippet)

-      Replace a point (must be an instruction...) with a given BPatch_snippet

   .. cpp:function:: bool replaceFunctionCall(BPatch_point& point, BPatch_function& newFunc)